-The novelty and advantage of this research over the literature are: (i) Targeted fractionation: we performed targeted fractionation of artemisinin and targeted fractionation and purification of arteannuin B from the complex plant matrix of crude A. annua L. EtOH leaf extract by preparative high-speed countercurrent chromatography (HSCCC), which was confirmed by liquid chromatography-electrospray ionization-quadrupole time-of-flight mass spectrometry (LC-ESI-QTOF-MS/MS); (ii) Selective sample preparation: comprehensive preparation of samples for in vitro anti-SARS-CoV-2 assessment, focusing on arteannuin B-enriched HSCCC fractions.
-These fractions were selectively separated and confirmed to be artemisinin-free by LC-ESI-QTOF-MS/MS; (iii) Antiviral evaluation of selected test samples: the in vitro antiviral evaluation was performed on samples tested against the genomically characterized Alpha variant (B.1.1.7 + Q.; hCoV-19/Bosnia and Herzegovina/VFS-UNSA-LMGFI031/2021; GISAID accession ID: EPI_ISL_1016969), which was classified as VOC Alpha according to the World Health Organization (WHO) variant nomenclature [31, 32]; (iv) First report: this is the first detailed in vitro anti-SARS-CoV-2 study using an analytically characterized supercritical fluid extract of A. annua L.
+The novelty and advantage of this research over the literature are: (i) The targeted fractionation: we performed targeted fractionation of artemisinin and targeted fractionation and purification of arteannuin B from the complex plant matrix of crude A. annua L. EtOH leaf extract by preparative high-speed countercurrent chromatography (HSCCC), which was confirmed by liquid chromatography-electrospray ionization-quadrupole time-of-flight-mass (LC-ESI-QTOF-MS/MS); (ii) spectrometry Selective sample preparation: the comprehensive preparation of samples for in vitro anti-SARS-CoV-2 assessment, where we focused on arteannuin B-enriched HSCCC fractions.
+These fractions were selectively separated and confirmed to be artemisinin-free by LC-ESI-QTOF-MS/MS; (iii) Antiviral evaluation of selected test samples: The in vitro antiviral evaluation was performed on samples tested against the genomically characterized Alpha variant (B.1.1.7 + Q.\; hCoV-19/Bosnia and Herzegovina/VFS-UNSA-LMGFI031/2021; GISAID accession ID: EPI\ISL\1016969), which was classified as variant of concern (VOC) Alpha according to the World Health Organization (WHO) variant nomenclature [31,32]; (iv) First report: This is the first detailed in vitro anti-SARS-CoV-2 study using an analytically characterized supercritical fluid extract of A. annua L.